tpchikumbu/AquaHunter/README.md

 # AquaHunter - Sonobuoy simulation
 Take to the skies or open water in a quest to hunt submarines.

+## Installation
+Made with Unity 2022.3.41f1
+A Windows executable is available in the "Aqua_Build" directory.

 ## Controls:
 - Mouse Scrollwheel - Switch vehicle